W is for Water Birth (Plus Resources in Delaware)

 There are potential risks, but not enough evidence to support them as reasons to avoid a home birth.
 Maternal reasons to avoid birthing in water (not laboring or showering) may include present infections or bleeding, an epidural being in place, or having an care provider who doesn’t support water birth.
 There are other concerns, such as meconium(the baby’s first bowel movement) being present in the water, but this is decided as an issue by you and your care provider.

 Another risk factor includes something called an “umbilical cord snap”, when the umbilical cord is suddenly broken during the birth process.
 This can be avoided by carefully bringing the baby to the mother’s chest, and again, has not been proven to be an outright risk for every family as 3.1 in every 1000 cords snap.
 This isn’t always an emergency in itself, either.

 How to Plan a Water Birth

-Find a supportive care provider, such as the midwives of the LightHouse Birth Collective or The Birth Center at Wilmington.
+Find a supportive care provider, check my list of resources here.
 A home birth midwife will usually supply a birth tub for you.
 As of right now, I have not heard of water birth as an option in Delaware area hospitals.
 Please let me know if you hear otherwise, and always ask about your options!

 You could also rent or buy your own birth tub, or just make sure your tub at home is squeaky clean and comfortable.
 I’ve seen it done!
 The larger inflatable tub is absolutely easier for position changes, but the relief is the same.
 If you rent or buy, set it up beforehand to check that it’s functional and doesn’t have holes, etc.